 the Red Flower of Zoram:

-and with outstretched arms stand there in the cold of that French night – waiting.
+and with outstretched arms stand there in the cold of that French night

-of thought through the trackless wastes of interplanetary space.
-There
+the speed of thought through the trackless wastes of interplanetary space.

-the aid of one greater than either of us, I have found the means
+that, with the aid of one greater than either of us, I have found the means

 to transmit to you with this letter.
 You and a few others of the chosen

 which Earthmen shall become better acquainted with the manners and customs